-To sing up for the Pyongyang Marathon you should choose which distance you want to run (see thetable below for the details) and let us know your choice while booking one of our tours - click here to see our Marathon tours.
-Please feel free to ask us any question: email@example.com
+To sign up for the Pyongyang Marathon you should choose which distance you want to run (see the table above for the details) and let us know your choice while booking one of our tours.
+Please feel free to ask us any question: firstname.lastname@example.org

-42km: you should either FINISH or STOP within 4 hours
+21km: you should either FINISH or STOP within 2.5 hours

-21km:you should either FINISH or STOP within 4 hours
+10km: you should either FINISH or STOP within 2 hours

 Watch sporting events in the Kim Il Sung Stadium: